MeedowDev/Meadow-AI/README.md

 - If the farmer decides to proceed, they can plan to plant the crop for the upcoming season.

-- The farmer is given the option to save their crop selection and receive continuous guidance on effective cultivation practices throughout the growing season.
+- The farmer is given the option to save their crop selection where they are required to sign up to their account and receive continuous guidance on effective cultivation practices throughout the growing season.

 - The application connects the farmer to trusted seed suppliers, facilitating the acquisition of quality seeds for planting.